Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "Oh?"

 "You are a man who was bred to severe purpose.
 As are all of the Gao, most especially our Champions - usually, anyway - and our Great Father.
-We of course do this voluntarily…"
+We of course do this voluntarily..."

 "...Yeah."